bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 Depth = 3
 ```

 We compute `Ntst` time slices of a periodic orbit using orthogonal collocation.
-This is implemented in the structure `PeriodicOrbitOCollProblem`.
+This is implemented in the structure `Collocation`.

 !!! tip "Large scale"
     The current implementation is optimized for ODE and for large scale problems for which the jacobian is sparse.